-Never one to shy away from change or a big project, I was overwhelmed with the desire to live in Italy with the possibility of transitioning from a programmer to an in-keeper and farmer.
-This obsession quickly evolved into us purchasing a property in 2001.
-From 2001, I split my time between Santa Barbara and Cortona until 2005 when Oki early retired and we moved to Cortona full time.
+Never one to shy away from change or a big project, I was overwhelmed with the desire to live in Italy, and with the possibility of transitioning from a programmer to an inn-keeper and farmer.
+This obsession quickly evolved into our purchase of a property in 2001.
+From that date, I split my time between Santa Barbara and Cortona.
+In 2005 when Oki retired early we moved to Cortona full time.

 Il Rifugio is a 17th century historic stone farmhouse that comfortably accommodates 10 guests.
 For more information about Il Rifugio click here.

 Our olive grove consists of about 1000 trees in six fields, originally planted about 500 years ago with 4 verities typical of the region.
 From this olive grove we produce our Organic Extra Virgin Olive Oil.
 Our trees are had pruned, hand picked and processed at a state-of-the-art olive mill near Il Rifugio.

 Following several decades as a wine enthusiast, I decided in 2011 to plant a small, very high density (1/10 hector with about 1200 vines) experimental vineyard.
 This was the beginning of a ten year plan to become a wine producer, a dream I have had for decades.

 Our first vintage was 2013 and much to my surprise it was very well received, so I decided to expand.
 We now have a bout 2.2 hectares (5 acres) of vineyards for a modest production of wine made from 100% Pinot Noir grapes grown at an altitude of 400 to 500 meters (1,300 ft to 1,600 ft).
 We hope to add about one more hector of vines and to break ground soon for our little winery, Longaia.

 We also offer small-group authentic Tuscan cooking classes taught by Oki.
 You can click here for information about our cooking classes.